Valeriucoding/CatMed/docs/CatMed/Tasks.md

 # Urgent
-- [x] fix main page grid
-	- [x] remove placeholders or add some models there
-- [x] fix sidebar make it bigger
-	- [x]  add a sidebar item for medicine list
-- [x] format the detail view
-	- [x] remove unused fields or add placeholders
-- [ ] create medicine
-	- [ ] there's a weird bug where after opening the add modal the dropdown won't open anymore delete disease is a bit broken
+delete disease is a bit broken
-- [x] add tests?
+- [ ] display validation errors add modal
+- [ ] pagination for disease list

 ### New features
 - Sorting by disease or other models